Vincent Die Foneye

-Vincent Die Foneye (born July 15, 1979) is a retired Ivorian footballer, who plays as a striker for the Egyptian team ENPPI.
+Vincent Die Foneye (born July 15, 1979) is a retired Ivorian footballer, who played as a striker for the Egyptian team ENPPI.

 Career

 Dié Fonéyé began playing football with local side Stella Club d'Adjamé, where he helped the club gain promotion to the first division.
 Midway through the following season, he joined rival first division side ASEC Mimosas, where he would win four league titles and three cup titles.